 Our condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these condensed consolidated financial statements requires the application of appropriate technical accounting rules and guidance, as well as the use of estimates.
 The application of these policies necessarily involves judgments regarding future events.
 These estimates and judgments, in and of themselves, could materially impact the condensed consolidated financial statements and disclosures based on varying assumptions.
-The accounting policies discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018, filed with the SEC on March 6, 2019, or the Annual Report, are considered by management to be the most important to an understanding of the consolidated financial statements because of their significance to the portrayal of our financial condition and results of operations.
-There have been no material changes to that information disclosed in our Annual Report during the three and six months ended June 30, 2019 except for the adoption of the new leasing standard discussed in Note 9 to our Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report.
+The accounting policies discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed with the SEC on March 2, 2020, or the Annual Report, are considered by management to be the most important to an understanding of the consolidated financial statements because of their significance to the portrayal of our financial condition and results of operations.
+There have been no material changes to that information disclosed in our Annual Report during the three months ended March 31, 2020.